Label Nodes and Debugging Cursor's Position

 is straightforward: create a new SKLabelNode

-and add it to the list of a node’s children (note that SKScene
+instance and add it to the list of a node’s children (note that SKScene

-is a SKNode
+is an SKNode

-that’s the reason why you can add SKNode
+, which is why you can add SKNode

 s directly to the game scene).